Semantic Richness or Geometric Reasoning? The Fragility of VLM's Visual Invariance: Conclusion

 This work disentangles the geometric reasoning and semantic familiarity of state-of-the-art vision-language models.
 Across three transformations, four visual domains, and six models, we demonstrate that while performance is robust on semantically rich, familiar inputs (e.g., natural images), it degrades sharply on sketches, symbolic characters, and unfamiliar scripts.
 These failures persist regardless of model architecture, scale, or prompting strategy, and are only partially mitigated by in-context learning or structured visual prompts.
 Our findings reveal that current VLMs lack a fundamental, invariant grasp of geometry and instead rely on ``semantic anchors'' to navigate spatial tasks.
 Future research must move beyond surface-level data familiarity, exploring architectural innovations and targeted data augmentations that instill true, zero-shot geometric reasoning capabilities.

+\textbf{Limitations.} While our benchmark isolates fundamental visual failures, it focuses exclusively on 2D transformations.
+We do not evaluate 3D rotations, which introduce complex viewpoint changes.
+Furthermore, because we employ a targeted diagnostic approach, we do not directly measure how these geometric deficits impact broader downstream applications, such as visual grounding or embodied robotics.

 \textbf{Acknowledgments.} We thank Thomas Fel for especially helpful discussions.
-We also thank Dana Arad, David Bau, and Arsha Nagrani for helpful discussions and feedback, and, Dahye Kim, Chaitanya Chakka, and Manushree Vasu from our research group at BU for helpful discussions and feedback.
+We also thank Dana Arad, David Bau, Mark Crovella, and Arsha Nagrani for helpful discussions and feedback, and, Dahye Kim, Manushree Vasu, and Chaitanya Chakka from our research group at BU for helpful discussions and feedback.